SoySauceZhu/COMP201/docs/Lecture10.md

 - Input alphabet
 - Transition function that maps input symbols and current state to next state

+> In a finite state machine (FSM), a state represented by a double circle is a final state (or accepting state).

 **Note**

 - State define behavior and the action of the system